Item 14: Understand lifetimes

 println!("s = '{}'", r); // s = 'HELLO, world'

-} // where the mutable reference `greeting` would naively be dropped
+} // The mutable reference `greeting` would naively be dropped here.

 }